sammyCHY/devops_project/Creating-AWS-Resources-with-Functions-and-Introducing-Arrays/AWS-Resources-Function&Arrays.md

         --region eu-west-2
 ```

-Note: Make sure you have a key pair created in my aws console.
-The you can replace the `mykeypair` with my key pair name.
+Note: I have to make sure to have a key pair created in my aws console.
+Then I can replace the `mykeypair` with my key pair name.

 On the same page, if you search for one of the arguments, you will be able to read more about how to pass different arguments to the cli.